codefresh-io/docs.codefresh.io/_docs/accounts/invite-your-team-member.md

 You can also change the role of each team member or remove them from the team by using the action buttons next to their names.

->Your team member should use the same provider (Github/Bitbucket/Gitlab) as you.

 Once you are finished click on *Back to application* on the top right corner.